Eyes on the Suncoast

-The waters on the Suncoast are worth protecting.
-You can help us keep Eyes on the Suncoast by reporting what you see.
+Though we perform regular patrols of the waters with our patrol boat, Suncoast Waterkeeper can't be everywhere at once.
+The waters on the Suncoast are worth protecting and you can help us keep Eyes on the Suncoast by reporting what you see through this program.
 Whether boating, biking, swimming, or walking, everyone out on the water or just going by can help remind residents and visitors why the Suncoast is worth protecting.
-Suncoast Waterkeeper can't be everywhere at once; that's why your contributions to information are vital.
-We have worked to make it easy for you to submit what you see.
+Your contributions are vital!

 You can help Suncoast Waterkeeper keep Eyes on the Suncoast by reporting what you see.
-We want you to report the good and the bad using #eyesonthesuncoast.
+We want you to report by using #eyesonthesuncoast.